People judge your body language and nonverbal communication before anything else.

 If you practice being aware of your eye contact in every interaction you have, you’ll find it very easy to maintain eye contact in high-pressure situations where body language counts for a lot!

-Stand with your head straight when you walk.
-Imagine a string is pulling you up from the top of your head.
-Tuck your chin in slightly.
+When standing, make sure your head is upright and straight.
+Imagine a string pulling you up from the top of your head.
+Then, tuck your chin in slightly.

-How you sit is as important as any body language tip.
+How you sit is just as important as any other body language tip.
 Especially in job interviews.

 Sit in an open stance.
 Try to take up a lot of space.
 Don’t scrunch into a small space with your arms or legs folded.
 Taking up more space shows confidence.
 It’s called a “power position” or “power stance”.

-Crossing your arms is a defensive posture.
+Crossing your arms or folding your hands is a defensive posture.
 It shows you’re hesitant, closed off, worried, etc. So avoid doing it.
 Keep your arms open.
 On your sides, on the table, etc.

 Every once in a while, when you’re just meeting with friends or in a low-pressure situation, try to take up as much space as possible.
 Spread your arms out.
 Put your hand far out on the table, as far as it can reach, and leave it there.
 It feels good.
 You’ll see…